rpe/rpe.github.io/_drafts/the-quiet-ones.markdown

 That being said, what's wrong with this picture?

-After the presentation, my friend was chatting with the VP and asked him what the best selling feature of the product was.
+After the presentation, my friend asked the VP what the best selling feature of the product was.
 "It's the L2 functionality", the VP said (you guessed it, the feature that my friend helped create).